emilejacquard/bbase/README.md

 This is a simple package which implements two algorithms from the paper [The Space of Barcode Bases for Persistence Modules](https://link.springer.com/article/10.1007/s41468-022-00094-6).

 ## Barcode bases for persistence modules
+This is an implimetation of Section 3, the algorithm for computing

 A persistence module $V$ is a representation of a type $\mathbb{A}_\ell$ quiver $Q$: